miyl/miyl/README.md

 - Get updates from other users (new repos etc.)
 - Maybe even sign into each other's instances or otherwise be able to interact/contribute without creating a user there (I guess openid could possibly fill that role)

-...and somethings gists-like woul be nice.
+...and something gists-like would be nice too.